-Ashton Room
+• Ashton Room

-The stock of these kits must be checked monthly, and the record of the check entered into the book.
+The stock of these kits must be checked weekly, and the record of the check entered into the book.
+A copy of the checks completed must be sent monthly to the governance team for recording.

 Policy Revision Log